People & Cultures

 During the late 19th and early 20th centuries, thousands of immigrants from Poland, Ukraine, Croatia, Italy, the Caribbean and elsewhere were drawn to work in iron and steel production in Cape Breton.
 Whitney Pier became the most distinctively ethnically diverse community in the Maritimes.
 For this reason, the development of Whitney Pier was named a National Historic Event in 2014.

 In recent years, growing numbers of international students have come to Cape Breton, many of them choosing to stay and make Cape Breton home after graduation.
-Along with growing numbers arriving through the Atlantic Immigration Pilot and other immigration streams, these new residents are contributing to the rich cultural tapestry of the Island.
+Along with growing numbers arriving through various immigration streams, the Atlantic Immigration Program is contributing to the rich cultural tapestry of the Island.

 The language section of this website provides more information and links for learning, Mi’kmaq, French, Gaelic, and English.